gadjalin/glf90w/README.md

 ### Opaque pointers

-GLFW uses many opaque pointer types such as `GLFWwindow`, `GLFWmonitor`, etc. so that the user does not have to worry about the actual, platform-dependent implementation.
+GLFW uses a few opaque pointer types such as `GLFWwindow`, `GLFWmonitor`, etc. so that the user does not have to worry about the actual, platform-dependent implementation.
 Creating a window looks like this: